Hot Fuzz, 2007

 Photograph: Crown at Wells, Somerset

 'Sandford' itself is England's smallest city, Wells in Somerset, at the foot of the Mendip Hills in the West of England.
 It's about four miles from Glastonbury.
 The centre of town, around which much of the action is set, is the city's Market Square.
 To keep the small-town feel, the famous Wells Cathedral had to be removed from the film digitally.
+If you’re missing the Cathedral, you can glimpse its interior in Shekhar Kapur’s Elizabeth: The Golden Age.

 Hot Fuzz location: Nicholas Angel’s hotel: The Swan, Sadler Street, Wells, Somerset